-The increment of 10 °C is based on a temperature of the PCB substrate of 85 °C, in which case the tracks can heat to 95 °C due to self-heating.
+1 The increment of 10 °C is based on a temperature of the PCB substrate of 85 °C, in which case the tracks can heat to 95 °C due to self-heating.
 The self-heating of tracks up to 10°C compared to the substrate, regardless of overall substrate temperature, is based on heritage.

+2 The temperature of tracks is limited by the evaluation on solder joints as specified in 13.2.1a of ECSS-Q-ST-70-61.
+However, bare PCBs are tested during qualification to higher temperatures as specified in clauses 9.6 and 9.8 of ECSS-Q-ST-70-60.
+In addition, thermomechanical properties of PCB materials indicate their robustness to higher temperatures.

 Requirements for the model IPC-2152 for current rating

 ECSS-Q-ST-70-12_1200242